Pope: Shortest-reigning popes

-Stephen (23–26 March 752) died of stroke three days after his election, and before his consecration as a bishop.
-He is not recognized as a valid pope, but was added to the lists of popes in the 15th century as Stephen II, causing difficulties in enumerating later popes named Stephen.
+Stephen (23–26 March 752) died of a stroke three days after his election, and before his consecration as a bishop.
+He is not recognized as a valid pope, but was added to the lists of popes in the 16th century as Stephen II, causing difficulties in enumerating later popes named Stephen.
 The Holy See's Annuario Pontificio, in its list of popes and antipopes, attaches a footnote to its mention of Pope Stephen II:

 Published every year by the Roman Curia, the Annuario Pontificio attaches no consecutive numbers to the popes, stating that it is impossible to decide which side represented at various times the legitimate succession, in particular regarding Pope Leo VIII, Pope Benedict V and some mid-11th-century popes.